Unsorted Wild Birds

 Bare-faced Go-away Birds

-These turacos inhabit fairly open country, frequenting trees along river courses.
+These turacos inhabit a fairly open country, frequenting trees along river courses.

 Description: